void-develops/VPhysicsLocomotion/README.md

 # Do Not Sell!

+# IMPORTANT!!!
+so basically to save some time you need to set up the layers exactly how i did.
+Layer 3 : Player
+Layer 6 : Left Hand
+Layer 7 : Right Hand
+Layer 27 : Climb
+Layer 28 : Grab
+# -----------------------------

 Note : there is no speed cap to how fast you can go and no arm length cap.

 Second Note : If there’s any bugs dm me @void1_dev them and i will try and fixing them. also when i post the github link i encourage you to make forks with your own settings!